SimeonC/md-date-time/README.md

 ### Options

+* **theme** String representing one of the supported themes, default value is set via the `scDateTimeConfig.defaultTheme` property.
 * **autosave** If this attribute is present the cancel and save buttons are removed and their respective events do not fire.
 The model is updated as the picker changes.
+Default value is set via the `scDateTimeConfig.autosave` property.
 * **on-cancel** Function passed in is called if the cancel button is pressed. `on-cancel="cancelFn()"`
 * **on-save** Function passed in is called when the date is saved via the OK button, date value is available as $value. `on-save="saveFn($value)"`
-* **default-mode** A string of value 'date'/'time', which side of the slider that should be shown initially, overridden by display-mode
+* **default-mode** A string of value 'date'/'time', which side of the slider that should be shown initially, overridden by display-mode.
+Default value is set via the `scDateTimeConfig.defaultMode` property.
 * **default-date** A date-time string that the selects the date should the model be null.
 Defaults to today (new Date()).
+Default can be overridden globally via `scDateTimeConfig.defaultDate` property.
-* **display-mode** Options are "full"; display time and date selectors and no display, "time"; show only the time input, "date"; show only the date input
+* **display-mode** Options are "full"; display time and date selectors and no display, "time"; show only the time input, "date"; show only the date input.
+Default value is set via the `scDateTimeConfig.displayMode` property.
 * **orientation** If this string value is 'true' then the picker will be in vertical mode.
-Otherwise it will change to vertical mode if the screen width is less than 51rem as that is the size of the editor
+Otherwise it will change to vertical mode if the screen width is less than 51rem as that is the size of the editor.
+Default value is set via the `scDateTimeConfig.defaultOrientation` property.
 * **display-twentyfour** If this value is truthy then display 24 hours in time, else use 12 hour time.
+Default value is set via the `scDateTimeConfig.displayTwentyfour` property.
 * **mindate** A date string that represents the minimum selectable date/time
 * **maxdate** A date string that represents the maximum selectable date/time
 * **weekdays** Optionally bind an array of strings, this defaults to the englist S, M, T, W etc. Intended for full multilanguage support on directive level.